Close announcement

 2. Types of Testing Needed

-• Determine the types of testing you need (end-to-end test, browser testing, regression testing, application testing, functional, performance, security, API, etc.) and select a tool that excels in these areas.
+• Determine the types of testing you need (end-to-end test, web application testing, regression testing, application testing, functional, performance, security, API, etc.) and select a tool that excels in these areas.

 3. Automation Capabilities